 Vital Bridges’ mission is to help people throughout metropolitan Chicago impacted by HIV and AIDS to improve their health and build self-sufficiency by providing food, nutrition counseling, housing, care coordination and prevention services.

-More than twenty-five years ago, volunteers mobilized across metropolitan Chicago to help their friends, family members and colleagues who were battling HIV/AIDS.
+More than 25 years ago, volunteers mobilized across metropolitan Chicago to help friends, family members and colleagues who were battling HIV/AIDS.
 Their efforts and dedication to provide food, shelter, care and education about HIV grew and expanded, becoming Vital Bridges.
-Today, the program serves nearly 1,800 people impacted by the epidemic annually.
-Since our founding in 1988, Vital Bridges has provided more than 12 million meals, 700,000 nights of shelter and 300,000 hours of counseling to over 10,000 people.
+Each year, the program serves nearly 1,800 people impacted by the epidemic.
+Since its founding in 1988, Vital Bridges has provided more than 12 million meals, 700,000 nights of shelter and 300,000 hours of counseling to more than 10,000 people.

-Over 21,000 people live with HIV and AIDS in Chicago – that’s nearly 28 people per 100,000 and three-times that of the rest of Illinois.
-Chicago's and Illinois’ rates of HIV and AIDS prevalence are among the highest in the US.
+More than 21,000 people live with HIV and AIDS in Chicago – that’s nearly 28 people per 100,000 and three-times that of the rest of Illinois.
+Chicago's and Illinois’ rates of HIV and AIDS prevalence are among the highest in the U.S.

-The vast majority of people living with HIV and AIDS live at or below the poverty line, struggling to meet their daily needs while dealing with a complex, debilitating and incurable disease.
+The majority of people living with HIV and AIDS live at or below the poverty line, struggling to meet their daily needs while dealing with a complex, debilitating and incurable disease.
 Since 1981, 11,000 men, women and children in metropolitan Chicago have died from AIDS.

-Vital Bridges strives to serve every man, woman and child impacted by HIV who needs our services.
+Vital Bridges strives to serve every man, woman and child impacted by HIV and in need of our services.